 For inbound calls, the calls flowed from the service provider to the Avaya SBCE then to Session Manager.
-Session Manager used the configured dial patterns (or regular expressions) and routing policies to determine the recipient (in this case Communication Manager) and on which link to send the call.
-Once the call arrived at Communication Manager, further incoming call treatment, such as incoming digit translation was performed.
+Session Manager used the configured dial patterns (or regular expressions) and routing policies to determine the recipient (Communication Manager) and on which link to send the call.

 Outbound calls to the PSTN were first processed by Communication Manager for outbound feature treatment such as automatic route selection and class of service restrictions.
 Once Communication Manager selected the proper SIP trunk, the call was routed to Session Manager.
 Session Manager once again used the configured dial patterns (or regular expressions) and routing policies to determine the route to the Avaya SBCE for egress to the Clearcom network.